 Interest will be charged at a rate of prime plus 6% per annum.
 Interest is charged on all outstanding amounts that are past due and is calculated toward the end of each month.
 Anything else in this section notwithstanding, any amounts charged as penalties for the late payment of fees and accounts (including the Interest Penalty and the processing fee) will not exceed 60% per annum.

 How to calculate interest charged

-To find the interest charged at the end of each month follow the instructions below.
+To find the interest charged towards the end of each month follow the instructions below.

 - Find the rate of prime